-We like a mixture of super fine almond flour, psyllium husk and xanthan gum best.
-But if paleo, substituting the xanthan gum for twice the amount of flax seed meal yielded good results too, though slightly denser.
+I like a mixture of super fine almond flour, psyllium husk and xanthan gum best.
+But if paleo, substituting the xanthan gum for twice the amount of golden flaxseed meal yielded good results too, though slightly denser.

-As previously mentioned, for the rise you’ll want active dry yeast and a touch of baking powder.
+As previously mentioned, for the rise you’ll want instant dry yeast (Saf makes my *absolute* favorite– must try!) and a touch of baking powder.

 For the keto focaccia bread